| | |

 8. The Warm Hospitality of the Locals

 Moroccan hospitality is legendary.
-Whether you’re sipping tea with a shopkeeper in the souks, staying in a family-run riad, or chatting with locals in the markets, you’ll feel genuinely welcomed.
-Hospitality in Morocco is not just a gesture—it’s a way of life.
+Whether you’re enjoying your tea with a shopkeeper in the souks, staying in a family-run riad, or chatting with locals in the markets, you’ll feel genuinely welcomed.
+Hospitality in Morocco is not just a gesture, it’s a way of life.
 Many visitors are invited into homes for traditional meals, where they’ll be treated to home-cooked tagines and endless cups of mint tea.

 Sipping Mint Moroccan tea in a Riad Courtyard

-Eat Tagine and Cous cous is a must in Marrakech
+Eat Tagine and Cous cous is a must when visiting Marrakech

 9. The Night Markets – A Foodie’s Dream